Hurricanes, Holocausts, and Other Horrors:

 The U.S. and the Holocaust examines the rise of Nazism, the savage horrors of the Holocaust, and the (often inadequate) response of the United States.
 For people of faith, the film also raises difficult, long-standing, and still unresolved questions about the providence of God in a world of massive suffering.

 Less than two weeks after viewing The U.S. and the Holocaust, I watched heart-wrenching images and stories about the devastating and deadly impacts of Hurricane Ian.
-Since then, other stories of human misery have filled the news, from the ongoing war in Ukraine (including threats of nuclear “Armageddon”), to the seemingly never-ending carnage of Covid, to the recent Halloween tragedy in South Korea.
+Since then, other stories of human misery have filled the news, from the ongoing war in Ukraine (including threats of nuclear “Armageddon”), to the seemingly never-ending carnage of Covid.
 During that same time frame I also encountered smaller, more personal examples of suffering, including a close friend’s scary cancer diagnosis and a story about two children killed in a vicious dog attack.

 In short, the past six weeks have been business as usual on planet Earth.
 On any given day, multiple examples of tragic suffering can be found in the daily news and in our personal lives.
 All of which begs the perennial question: In the face of hurricanes, holocausts, and other horrors, how do people navigate faith?
 Although an oversimplification, at least three religious responses to suffering can be found.
 In this month’s post I will briefly review each one.